ALLOWING YOUR HOME TO STAND OUT

 Success is in the prep.
-If you are not selling your home “as is” there are things I advised we do, before listing your home for sale.
-These home preparation items can mean tens of thousands of dollars more profit and solicit a buyer who offers more favorable terms.
+If you are not selling your home “as is” there are things I advise we do before listing your home for sale.
+Preparing your home for sale includes some items that mean tens of thousands of dollars more profit and solicit a buyer who offers more favorable terms.
 If your funds are limited, know that some professionals are willing to be paid through Escrow, or at the time of closing.
 Consult with your Realtor about the things that should be complete before listing your home to make you more money AND create the smoothest sale.
 As a general rule of thumb, know that 80% of the work that you do, should be done prior to listing your home.

 Below are some general guidelines and tips to preparing your home sale.
 There isn’t a “magic bullet” or exact template that all home sellers should follow, every home is unique.
 Partner with your Realtor to determine what items should be complete prior to listing your home for sale.

 Have you seen homes that are for sale that state “seller to offer buyer credit of ‘x dollars’ in lieu of new carpets”?
 This isn’t uncommon and yet it is not the best selling tactic.
 Appraisers look to see that all flooring is in OK condition.
 Any significant fraying or missing carpet, may become a funding condition – which means you (the seller) have to replace it anyways!
 Replacing carpets that are heavily worn or stained may cause a buyer to pause before making an offer.
 And may reduce an offer much more than just the price of installing new carpet or flooring.
 By installing new flooring, you stay in the driver seat when negotiating the contracting.

 For tile floors, only replace tiles that are broken.
 This too may become a funding condition for appraisers.
 While you’re at it, schedule the grout to be cleaned!
 If planning to clean your carpets, hire a professional who can do both..
 Do not neglect your tile and grout in the shower!